 The downside to the 1-carat diamond’s availability is the wide range of quality.
 Even though there are many superior 1-carat diamonds on the market, there are many less-than-ideal options, so its important to pay close attention to the quality of your stone.
 Also, consider that sometimes, a higher-priced stone may not equal a higher quality stone.

 Here, we share the ins and outs of 1-carat diamonds, as well as how to find the perfect diamond for you.
 But first, let’s discuss the difference between a diamond’s carat and its size.

 Diamond Size vs. Diamond Carat

 A single carat is equal to 200 milligrams, and is subdivided into 100 ‘points.’
 This allows diamond experts to measure a diamond to the one hundredth decimal place.
-Precise measurements mean that they can then assign the diamond a much more definite price.
+Precise measurements mean they can then assign the diamond a more definite price.